 Preparation for Labor

 In all cases, a person waiting for a litter to be delivered should know how the veterinarian wants to proceed in cases that may involve after-hour emergencies.
-Some veterinary clinics refer to specific animal emergency hospitals for after hour deliveries and emergencies.
-It is best to have these contacts already known and maybe touch base a couple of weeks in advance.
-It is always stressful to work with the same veterinarian for years and years, and throughout the pregnancy only to have to turn to Google and a list of strangers when the special day finally unfolds.
+Some veterinary clinics refer to specific animal emergency hospitals for after-hour deliveries and emergencies.
+It is best to know these contacts and maybe get in touch a couple of weeks in advance.
+It is always stressful to work with the same veterinarian for years and years and throughout the pregnancy, only to have to turn to Google and a list of strangers when the special day finally unfolds.

 For the vast majority of dogs, thankfully, the dam will be able to handle the whole event herself while the nervous breeder paces the floor.
 It is smart to have a few supplies purchased in advance including hemostat, rounded-point scissors, a package of unwaxed dental floss, syringe, a digital rectal thermometer, lubricant, a postal scale, a can of goat’s milk, surgical gloves, flashlight.